Of friendship, social media and loneliness

 There is a thematic shift to fame itself, he said.

 “There was a time when, if we have to be famous, we had to do something very well or do something that many people know.
-But today, you can be famous [in the social media] if you just post a comment or post your infant’s photo,” Mr. Joseph noted.
+But today, you can be famous if you just post a comment or post your infant’s photo.”

 The TEDxChennai theme was ‘Erasing the Box’.

-It was to promote free thought and featured speakers including activist Kirthi Jayakumar, artist Parvathi Nayar, architect Deepti Zachariah, scientist P.K.
+It was to promote free thought and featured speakers including activist Kirthi Jayakumar, artist Parvathi Nayar, scientist P.K.
 Tiwari and historian Pradeep Chakravarthy.

 Please Email the Editor